sgreylewis/mtb-trail-finder/README.md

 I wrote python code that made enough requests to [MTB Project's API](https://www.mtbproject.com//data) to get data on 26,752 trails in all 50 states and the nation's capital.
-The API data came in JSON files, which were very easy to access and concat.
+The API data came in JSON files, which were very easy to access, put into pandas dataframes, and concat.
 The raw features were:
 ['ascent', 'conditionDate', 'conditionDetails', 'conditionStatus', 'descent', 'difficulty','high', 'id', 'imgMedium', 'imgSmall', 'imgSmallMed', 'imgSqSmall', 'latitude', 'length', 'location', 'longitude', 'low', 'name', 'starVotes', 'stars', 'summary', 'type', 'url'].

 ## Feature Engineering